Professional Master's Program

 Looking for the Research Graduate Program?

-Welcome to the brand new Atmospheric and Oceanic Sciences Master of Science Professional Program!
+Welcome to the Atmospheric and Oceanic Sciences Master of Science Professional Program!

-We are excited to offer this new 1-year, 30 credit M.S. program starting with our first class in Fall 2020.
-Admissions are currently rolling for Fall 2021.
+We are excited to offer this 1-year, 30 credit M.S. program.
+Admissions are rolling for Fall 2022.
 Read on to learn more and apply now!

 Our degree prepares you for exciting careers in atmospheric and oceanic sciences, with specialized pathways in 1) meteorological forecasting and modeling, 2) climate science, risk management, and communication, 3) air quality science and regulation, and 4) satellite meteorology.